Coder-786hub/Employee-Management-System/README.md

 python database.py

-Running the Application
+## Running the Application
-Run the main application script:

-python main.py
+1. python main.py

-###The application window will appear.
+2. The application window will appear.
 Use the login credentials to access the employee management interface.

-##Files
+3.
+## Files

 main.py: The main Python script for the application with the login and main interface. database.py: Script for creating the database and tables and handling CRUD operations. requirements.txt: List of required Python packages. login_page.png, employee_management.png: Screenshots of the application.

-##License
+## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-##Acknowledgements
+## Acknowledgements

 MySQL for database management.
 Tkinter for the graphical user interface.